Syndamia/Spectre-Dark-Gruvbox/README.md

 Spectre supports Internet Explorer 10+, but some HTML5 and CSS3 features are not perfectly supported by Internet Explorer.

-Designed and built with ♥ by [Yan Zhu](https://twitter.com/picturepan2).
+Designed and built with ♥ by [Yan Zhu](https://twitter.com/picturepan2) and modified by [kingajax](https://github.com/kingajax/spectre-dark).
 Feel free to submit a pull request.
 Help is always appreciated.